-An allogeneic (donor) stem cell transplant allows you to have higher doses of chemotherapy and/or radiation therapy to destroy your bone marrow and replaces your bone marrow that is no longer working properly with healthy stem cells from your donor.
-The goal of the transplant is to cure your underlying disease.
+An allogeneic (donor) stem cell transplant allows you to have higher doses of chemotherapy and/or radiation therapy (conditioning therapy) to destroy your bone marrow.
+It then replaces your bone marrow that is no longer working properly with healthy stem cells from your donor.